 Sweep Along Guide In Siemens NX(Illustrated Expression)

-As multiplication of polynomials in Matlab, division of high degree of polynomials with low degree polynomials is also very easy.
+As multiplication of polynomials in Matlab®, division of high degree of polynomials with low degree polynomials is also very easy.
 And you can see the division result as division result and remainder.
-In this article we explained the division of polynomials with ‘deconv()’ command in Matlab with a very basic example below.
+In this article, we explained the division of polynomials with the ‘deconv()’ command in Matlab® with a very basic example below.

-As you know, division of high degree polynomials with low degree polynomials is very tough process in calculus by hand.
-But in Matlab, it is a very easy process.
-To divide high degree polynomials with low degree polynomials in Matlab, you need to undertand the logic of definition of polynomials in Matlab.
+As you know, the division of high-degree polynomials with low-degree polynomials is a very tough process in calculus by hand.
+But in Matlab®, it is a very easy process.
+To divide high-degree polynomials with low-degree polynomials in Matlab®, you need to understand the logic of the definition of polynomials in Matlab®.

-You can define your polynomial as vectors in Matlab.
-We defined the high degree numerator polynomial and low degree denumerator polynomials vectors as shown in red box above in Matlab.
+You can define your polynomial as vectors in Matlab®.
+We defined the high degree numerator polynomial and low degree enumerator polynomials vectors as shown in Matlab®.
 For example, ‘numerator’ named vector stands for the polynomial of 4x^8+6x^7+5x^6+8x^5+9x^4+6x^3+2x^2+6x+3.
-So you understand that each of element of the polynomial vector in Matlab represents the coefficient starting from highest degree left to right.
+So you understand that each element of the polynomial vector in Matlab® represents the coefficient starting from the highest degree left to right.

-As you know from calculus, division of polynomials has a result and remainder.
-To see these result and remainder from this division example, we defined them as vector variables in same time as shown by red arrow above.
-Two of variables called ‘result’ and ‘residual’ defined for deconv() command.
+As you know from calculus, the division of polynomials has a result and remainder.
+To see these results and remainder from this division example, we defined them as vector variables at the same time as shown above.
+Two variables called ‘result’ and ‘residual’ are defined for the deconv() command.
 You can use other kinds of names for variables.

-Then numerator and denumerator variables are typed in the pharantheses of ‘deconv()’ in Matlab as shown by red arrow above.
-As you see again above, the result and residual is given as vectors with the same logic of ‘numerator’ and ‘denumerator’.
+Then numerator and denominator variables are typed in the parentheses of ‘deconv()’ in Matlab® as shown above.
+As you see again above, the result and residual is given as vectors with the same logic of ‘numerator’ and ‘denominator’.

-The use of ‘deconv()’ command to divide polynomials in Matlab is very easy like above.
-Do not forget to leave your comments and questions about ‘deconv()’ command in Matlab below!
+The use of the ‘deconv()’ command to divide polynomials in Matlab® is very easy like above.
+Do not forget to leave your comments and questions about ‘deconv()’ command in Matlab® below!